liyin2015/python-coding-interview/README.md

 6. Math and Bit Manipulation

 LeetCode problems as used as exercise, only id and the title of the questions are given.
-## Part 2: The LeetCode Problem Catalog
+## Part 2: Cracking: The LeetCode Problem Catalog
 The Second part of the series focusing on catagorize problems and solve them type by type.
 1. Dynamic Programming Questions (15%)
 2. Array Questions (15%)